 Storage Manager and Projects panel.

 ► See Add To Git Version Control and Clone a Git repository for more information.

 In both of the above VCS systems, the link between the source repository and the working location is referenced in the latter’s VCS database (in the

 .git system subfolder).

-Storage Manager panel (and the Projects panel) allows you to a perform standard VCS actions, such as committing a changed file to the central repository (SVN) or working respository (Git).
+Storage Manager panel (and the Projects panel) allows you to perform standard VCS actions, such as committing a changed file to the central repository (SVN) or working respository (Git).